 After a two-year Nature's Farm Camp hiatus, they return!
 Sarita is the former co-creator of an Art and Nature Camp in Los Angeles.
 She developed & implemented engaging garden and plant-focused activities to connect youth to nature and has extensive experience sharing the homesteading skills she uses on a daily basis.
 She’s also a professional artist, exploring the interaction between nature, cities, and cultures.
 Champ works as a woodworking teacher, but he's also a camper favorite as a talented teacher of comics and puppetry.

 For the past ten years, Seneca has built gardens for homes, schools & common spaces.
 Centered on self-reliance and community revitalization, his work brings home our most local and sustainable food.
-He's incorporated natural jewelry to heal traumas around land and farming for people of color.
-Seneca returns to camp this year, for the first week.

 Thank you to Teams 2015- 2017